 Best for Puppies: Trixie Gambling Tower

-Challenging enough to stimulate a new puppy’s mind
+Stimulates a new puppy’s mind

 Doesn’t break down for easy storage

 Designed for beginners (AKA puppies), this puzzle tower from Trixie can help sharpen your new family member’s mental skills.
 It has three tiers that let you vary the placement and the amount of treats.
-When your puppy pulls on one of the rope loops, it releases treats down to the next level until eventually, it falls out of the bottom and your puppy gets to claim his reward.
+When your puppy pulls on one of the rope loops, it releases treats down to the next level until eventually, it falls out of the bottom, and your puppy gets to claim his reward.
 As for design, it has non-slip rubber feet and evenly placed weight to prevent it from sliding and tipping over as your puppy plays.

 Best for Heavy Chewers: KONG Classic Dog Toy

-Durable enough to stand up to the most destructive dogs
+Durable to stand up to destructive dogs

 Not as mentally stimulating as other options

 It’s hard to find a good dog toy for heavy chewers who can pretty much rip through anything.
 While it doesn’t look like much, the KONG Classic Dog Toy is a tried-and-true option.
-It’s made from an ultra-durable rubber that’s next-to-impossible to pierce, and has a bubbled design that makes it bounce erratically for the most mental stimulation possible.
-You can stuff the toy with treats, kibble or your dog’s favorite snacks like peanut butter or yogurt and watch as he tries to get every last bite out.
+It’s made from an ultra-durable rubber that’s next-to-impossible to pierce and has a bubbled design that makes it bounce erratically for the most mental stimulation possible.
+You can stuff the toy with treats, kibble, or your dog’s favorite snacks like peanut butter or yogurt and watch as he tries to get every last bite out.
 In addition to sharpening your dog’s mental skills, it’s also ideal for chewing, teething, and boredom.

 What To Look For In a Dog Puzzle Toy